7 Environmental Home Updates That Impact Insurance

 2. Heating

 In warmer climates, the air conditioner is the biggest energy consumer in almost every home.
 Still, here in Canada, it's more likely to be your furnace that uses up the most energy as you use it during at least three seasons of the year.
 If you have an older furnace that's still chugging along after a decade or so, upgrading to a new, energy-efficient heating system can significantly impact your energy savings and make your home more environmentally friendly.
 As furnaces suffer wear and tear damage over time and slowly deteriorate, the risk that they could cause a fire increases.
 Replacement with a brand-new system will lower that risk and could, therefore, impact your home insurance.
 Suppose you happen to be primarily heating your home with a wood stove.
-In that case, changing it out in favour of a natural gas or electric system will dramatically reduce the risk of a house fire, almost certainly lowering your insurance costs.
+In that case, changing it out in favour of a natural gas or electric system will dramatically improve fire safety, almost certainly lowering your insurance costs.

 Pro Tip: If you switch to natural gas from another heating system, installing carbon monoxide detectors in your home for added safety is essential.
 They should be positioned low to the floor on every story of your home, especially near sleeping areas.